miguelangelorocha/garden/docs/reference/module-types/exec.md

 [tasks](#tasks) > [artifacts](#tasksartifacts) > target

-A POSIX-style path to copy the artifact to, relative to the project artifacts directory.
+  A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at `.garden/artifacts`.

 | Type        | Default | Required |
 | ----------- | ------- | -------- |